gandor999/movie_management_proto_service/ReadMe.md

 ## Springboot Upskiling

+Note --- to run the app: `./mvnw.cmd spring-boot:run`

+github repo for this: [github.com:gandor999/movie_management_proto_service.git](https://github.com/gandor999/movie_management_proto_service.git)

-To do to upskill on springboot:
+To do to up skill on springboot:
-- [ ] lay out the api documentation first, what to expect from the api, no auth yet, just simple crud
+- [x] lay out the api documentation first, what to expect from the api, no auth yet, just simple crud
-- [ ] design the model for this service
+- [x] design the model for this service
+- [x] make interfaces for controller and service
 - [ ] implement simple crud
 - [ ] security
 - [ ] exception handling